matomo-org/developer-documentation/docs/4.x/getting-started-part-1.md

 Your development environment is set up, and you are now ready to create a plugin!

 First of all, you need to choose the plugin's name.
 Remember, if you're going to publish on [Matomo's marketplace](https://plugins.matomo.org/), CamelCase will be splitted into words.
-So, the name «MyPlugin» will be published as «My Plugin».
+So, for example "MyPlugin" will be published as "My Plugin".

 Creating a plugin consists primarily of creating a couple of files which can be done by running the following command: